tanthammar/alpine-lazy-load-assets/README.md

 [Alpine.js](https://alpinejs.dev/) directive to lazy load js and css assets.

 This package is **_NOT_** meant to lazy load Alpine components.
 You will want to use [Async Alpine](https://async-alpine.dev/) for that.
-It is however **the perfect complement to Async Alpine**.
-As it lazy loads all assets your Alpine.js component needs.
+It is however **the perfect complement to Async Alpine**, as it lazy loads all assets your Alpine.js component needs.

 Assets are only loaded once (on a page), no matter how many times you use the directives.